RTC Readmission Policy

-1.1 Students who had failed in all 5 modules in the first attempt may not generally be considered for readmission to the same program unless the failure is due to inability to sit for the final examination caused by an unavoidable situation such as serious medical condition or a family tragedy that is made known to the college through a documentary proof.
+1.1 Students who had failed in all 5 modules in the first attempt may not generally be considered for readmission to the same program unless the failure is due to the inability to sit for the final examination caused by an unavoidable situation such as a serious medical condition or a family tragedy that is made known to the college through a documentary proof.

 1.2 Students with failure in 3-4 modules may be considered for readmission to the same or a different program upon meeting the conditions laid in Clause 5.0 below of this policy document.

 1.3 Repeating students should fulfill the current admission criteria of the program applied for.

 1.4 A repeating student, who had not withdrawn the earlier security deposit from the college, need not pay the admission processing fee of Nu 500.
 However, he/she will be required to pay the fee that is applicable to the cohort he/she joins.

 Students who fail any semester beyond the first may reapply for the same semester that they failed previously.
 Readmission will be given only upon fulfilling the conditions laid in Clause 3.0, 4.0, and 5.0 mentioned below in this policy document.
 A student will be required to pay all types of revised fees in effect for the cohort he/she joins.

 College holds its right to admit or not those students who have been debarred due to attendance shortage.
 Students with genuine reasons for attendance shortage in the previous semester/year may apply for readmission only if they provide adequate and acceptable evidence that a similar lapse will not be repeated.
 This will be in the form of a written assurance from the student, duly endorsed by the guardian, for meeting the attendance requirement till his/her tenure ends at the college.